View beef products Search beef products

 We pre-book deliveries of our gourmet beef, for

-collection usually on a Monday or Tuesday.
+collection usually on a Thursday or Friday.

 If you wish to join the small band of discerning

-customers who enjoy our fine Angus beef
+customers who enjoy our fine Angus beef, please

-please book now......
+book now......

 01923 285285